Hel00/GAL_spec/SPECIFICATION.md

 [4] In a `for` statement, the *element-binding* and the iterated *expression* are mandatory.
 The *for-index* may be omitted. `_` in any binding position discards that binding.
 If both for-index and element-binding are _, the loop iterates over the expression without binding either.
 If a declaration-keyword is absent from a for-index or element-binding, the binding is implicitly let.

 [5] The for statement evaluates the iterated expression once to obtain a sequence.
 If the expression returns a (T, usize) tuple via a for overload ([over.for]), the body executes usize times, binding each element in turn.
 If T is ptr U, the element advances by sizeof<U>() bytes per iteration; otherwise by sizeof<T>().
-If the iterated expression is an array, the body executes .len times.
+If the iterated expression is an array, the body executes `lenof` times.

 [6] The following declarations are equivalent:
 ```